 Granite is a durable product.
 It is obtained by quarrying.
 Finally, it can last a lifetime and it has no harmful chemicals and does not emit any radiation or gases.

 Resealed regularly to maintain its longevity

 Granite is a porous material.
-A sealer is applied to granite countertops before installed, which will protect them from absorbing liquids too quickly.
+A sealer is applied to granite kitchen countertops before installed, which will protect them from absorbing liquids too quickly.
 Porous is not bad quality.
 If liquids are left on the surface, they will eventually absorb.
 But just like they absorb, they will also evaporate.
-Other countertop materials such as solid surface and quartz surfaces are non-porous.
+Other countertop materials such as solid surfaces and quartz surfaces are non-porous.
 These materials can be stained but are removed by granite.

 - Costly material

 - Slabs can be imperfect.

 - Fissures by stress or not installed properly